Kebab: Afghanistan

 Afghan kebab (Pashto/Dari: کباب) is most often found in restaurants and outdoor vendor stalls.
 The most widely used meat is lamb.
 Recipes differ with every restaurant.
 In Afghan cuisine, kebab is served with naan, rarely rice, and customers have the option to sprinkle sumac or ghora, dried ground sour grapes, on their kebab.
 The quality of kebab is solely dependent on the quality of the meat.
 Pieces of fat from the sheep's tail (jijeq) are usually added with the lamb skewers to add extra flavor.

-Other popular kebabs include the lamb chop, ribs, beef, buffalo, and chicken, all of which are found in better restaurants.
+Other popular kebabs include the lamb chop, ribs, beef, buffalo, and chicken.

 Chapli kebab, a specialty of Eastern Afghanistan, is a patty made from beef mince.
 It is prepared flat and round, and served with naan.
 The original recipe of chapli kebab dictates a half meat (or less), half flour mixture, which renders it lighter in taste and less expensive.

 Bangladesh

-In Bangladesh they make versions of pakistani kebabs (Bengali কাবাব or "Kabab").
-In the old Mughal province of Bengal Subah's capital of Dhaka, various pakistani and indian-influenced dishes started to be made.
+In Bangladesh they make variations of kebab (Bengali কাবাব or "Kabab").
+In the old Mughal province of Bengal Subah's capital of Dhaka, various Pakistani and Indian-influenced dishes started to be made.
 Amongst these were kebabs.
 In Bangladeshi cuisine, most kebabs are made using fish or beef.